 The prior descriptive analysis shows some variation in a number of factors relating to the delivery of Skills Bank.
 Three questions were tested using statistical regression:

-Figure 16 showed that Sheffield was the main beneficiary of training delivered through Skills Bank.
+Figure 16 showed that Sheffield was the main beneficiary of Training Delivered through Skills Bank.
 This raises a question as to whether applications from Sheffield employers were more likely to result in training compared to employers in other Local Authorities.
 Multiple logistic regression was used to test the null hypothesis that Local Authority does not affect whether training was delivered.

 The data also suggests relationships between a Skills Deal subject and two factors: guided learning hours; and the number of learners listed.
-Multiple linear regression was used to understand if any factors held in the PwC data, including subject, explained variation in GLH and the number of learners for training delivered.
+Multiple linear regression was used to understand if any factors held in the PwC data, including subject, explained variation in GLH and the number of learners for Training Delivered.

 Factors affecting whether or not training was delivered